Niger Innis: Early life and education

 Innis was born in Harlem, New York, on March 5, 1968, and currently lives in North Las Vegas, Nevada.
 In 1990, Innis attended Georgetown University, and pursued a degree in political science, but did not graduate from the school.

 Career

-Innis is active in community and social organizations, including as Co-Chairman of the Affordable Power Alliance (APA), a coalition of Latino and African American ministerial organizations; Senior Citizen Advocates, which fights against public policies that raise energy costs; Advisory Committee Project 21 for the National Center for Public Policy Research; consultant to EEN247.com, Empowerment and Excellence Cable channel; NRA Membership Committee and NRA Lifetime member.
+Innis is active in community and social organizations, including as Co-Chairman of the Affordable Power Alliance (APA), a coalition of Latino and African American ministerial organizations; Senior Citizen Advocates, which fights against public policies that raise energy costs; Advisory Committee Project 21 for the National Center for Public Policy Research; consultant to EEN247.com, and the Membership Committee of the National Rifle Association of America.

 Innis was a political and social commentator for MSNBC and National Public Radio (NPR).
-He is a frequent guest on CNN, Fox News, BBC, CBC, ABC News, CBS News and Al Jazeera News.
+He has appeared on CNN, Fox News and the BBC.

-His father, Roy Innis, had been National Director of CORE since 1968.
+His father, Roy Innis, had been National Chairman of CORE since 1968.

 Innis is chairman of Tea Party Forward, part of the Tea Party movement.
 On January 4, 2013, TheTeaParty.net appointed Innis to their Congressional Advocacy Team.
 He also served as the group's chief strategist.